Landmarks and attractions of British overseas territories here are not described.

-Palace of Westminster - England, Greater London.
-One of the highest achievements of Gothic Revival architecture, one of iconic buildings in the world.
+- Palace of Westminster - England, Greater London.
+One of the highest achievements of Neo-Gothic architecture, one of iconic buildings in the world.
 Meeting place for the two houses of the Parliament of the United Kingdom.
-Built in 1840 – 1870, works at interior continued well into 20th century.
+Built in 1840 – 1870, works at interior continued well into the 20th century.
 Famous feature is the large clock tower of palace – the 96.3 m tall "Big Ben".
 Facade is 265.8 m long, building has more than 1,100 rooms.

 United Kingdom consists of four countries as well as of three crown dependencies and 14 overseas territories.

 These territories have separate pages in Wondermondo and are not described in this page.